 - The following are classed as very serious incidents:

 - Absconding

 - Bullying

 - Cheating

-- Defiance

-- Persistent lies

 - Continues disruption in class

 - Physical violence

 - Racism

 - Stealing

 - Swearing

-Extremely poor behaviour must be reported to the SLT immediately.
-A letter will be sent home or a phone call made to the parents.
+Serious incidents must be reported to the SLT immediately.
+Contact will be made with parents.
 For instances of serious unacceptable behavior, a child may spend a period of time with SLT where he/she will be able to continue with their studies.
-For continual unacceptable behaviour or in case of serious verbal or physical violence, the child may be excluded from school.
-This could take the form of a fixed-term exclusion, or on rare occasions, may take the form of a permanent exclusion (see 'fixed-term and permanent exclusions' below).
+If behaviour becomes persistently disruptive, or in case of serious verbal or physical violence, the child will be made known to the SEND Inclusion Hub and may be placed on a managed move, attend alternative provision or be excluded from school.
+This could take the form of a suspension, or on rare occasions, may take the form of a permanent exclusion.

-Fixed Term and Permanent Exclusions
+Suspension and Permanent Exclusions

 Only the Headteacher has the power to exclude a child from school.
-The HT may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year.
+The HT may suspend a pupil for one or more fixed periods, for up to 45 days in any one school year.
 The HT may also exclude a pupil permanently.
-It is also possible for the HT to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.
+It is also possible for the HT to convert a suspension into a permanent exclusion, if the circumstances warrant this.